nikoskalogridis/streamerbrainz/examples/PLEXAMP_QUICKSTART.md

 ### Webhook not triggering
 - Verify webhook URL in Plex settings
-- Check that port 8080 is accessible from Plex server
+- Check that port 3001 is accessible from Plex server
-- Look for errors in daemon logs (`-v` flag)
+- Look for errors in daemon logs (`-log-level debug` flag)

 ### Wrong player detected
 - Multiple Plexamp instances?
 Each has unique machine ID